AnalyticJeremy/presentations/thesis/slides.md

 ---

 ## National Park Visitors
-The variables used for prediction would be fairly simple
+The variables used for prediction would be fairly simple:
  - park
  - calendar dimensions (month, day of week, holidays)
  - weather